 Some people feel results from whole plant CBD oil immediately (and that’s wonderful).
 However, many find that it takes 3-4 weeks of consistent use before they begin to feel the beneficial effects of the oil.

-As with any new treatment, there are several factors that will determine how quickly you see results: duration and severity of the condition, concentration of your dose, and other therapies you might be using at the same time are just some of the variables to take into account when beginning therapeutic use of whole plant CBD oil or CBD tincture.
+As with any new nutritional supplement choice, there are several factors that will determine how quickly you see results: duration and severity of the factors in your life which are impacting your sense of wellness and well-being, concentration of the capsules or tincture, and other therapies you might be using at the same time are just some of the variables to take into account when beginning therapeutic use of whole plant CBD oil or CBD tincture.
 CBD is a natural remedy that functions with your body to gradually improve its overall state of balance, and, unlike with most prescription medications, the changes you experience as a result can often be very subtle.
 This is a gradual process toward long lasting health and vitality, so be patient, stay consistent, and you will see results!